TechChange/console-to-slack/README.md

 #### Important Notes

-1. You will still see the normal console.log, console.warn, and console.error behavior, in addition to the slack error messages via webhooks.
+1. You will still see the normal console.log, console.warn, and console.error behavior, in addition to the slack messages.

 ## Changelog
 - **0.1.0**: